Medium amplitude model for internal waves over large topography variation: Full Euler system

-Here $\sigma$ denotes the surface (or interfacial) tension coefficient.
-Studying both theoretical and numerical aspects of system~\eqref{eqn:EulerComplet} remains difficult as the domain is one of the unknowns.
-At this point, extra assumptions are made on some parameters with no dimensions in order to obtain reduced asymptotic models suitable for numerical implementation.
-Thus, we introduce the following dimensionless parameters:
+Studying both theoretical and numerical aspects of system~\eqref{eqn:EulerComplet} remain difficult as the domain is one of the unknowns.
+At this point, extra assumptions are made on some parameters with no dimensions to derive reduced asymptotic models and thus seek approximate solutions of the exact system.
+The parameters with no dimensions are the following:

 where we denote by $a$ (resp. $a_b$) the maximal elevation of the internal wave (resp. bottom topography) and $\lambda$ the horizontal length scale of the wave at the interface.
+Written in its dimensionless form, system~\eqref{eqn:EulerComplet} can be reduced to two equations with two unknowns $(\zeta, \psi\equiv\phi_1(t,x,\zeta(t,x))$, see~\cite{Zakharov68,CraigSulem93}.
+For shortness sake, we do not recall here the Zakharov formulation of the \emph{full Euler system}.
+For more details, the interested reader could see for instance~\cite{Anh09,BonaLannesSaut08,Duchene13,DucheneIsrawiTalhouk14}.